lydongray/ng-pub-sub/README.md

 ```

 ### $on
 Creates a new subscriber.
 This acts as a listener, waiting for the message to be sent.
+You can create multiple subscriptions with the same name.
+Each subscription returns and id, which you can use to unsubscribe individual subscriptions.
-You have the option of providing $scope.
+> You have the option of providing $scope.
 This is only necessary if you want ng-pub-sub to clean up subscriptions when the controller is destryed.
 You can clean up subscriptions manually if required (see $off).

 **$on with $scope**
 ```javascript